-What makes our Bärbucha Kombucha different from most of other Kombucha on the market?
+What makes our Bärbucha Kombucha different from most of other Kombuchas on the market?

 That is why we use carbon filtration system that is also equipped with a special part that re-vitalizes the water, changing its structure to the one that is very similar to a living, spring water.

-In our humble opinion, they are not needed to achieve great tasting Kombucha.
+In our humble opinion, they are not needed to achieve a great tasting Kombucha.

-4. As we use the unrefined brown cane sugar to make our Kombucha, it gives our Kombucha extra layers of flavor which our customers describe sometimes as those of an apple cider or even honey.
-This particular sugar also makes our Kombucha a bit darker in color as it still contains some of the molasses.
-As we are against any processed foods, sugar is no exception.
+It gives our Kombucha extra layers of flavor which our customers describe sometimes, as those of an apple cider or even honey.
+This particular sugar also makes our Kombucha a bit darker in color, as it still contains some of the molasses.
+As we are against using any processed foods, sugar is no exception.

 To find out more about this line, please check the other blog entries.

-And yes, we DO use real Scobies & NOT the concentrate.
+And yes, we DO use real Scobies and NOT the "Kombucha concentrate".

-8. Our Kombucha is naturally carbonated (no CO2 added) & the level of carbonation will differ from bottle to bottle & also various Kombucha will have more natural carbonation, like our Jun & some other will have quite little, like our Chaga Kombucha.
+8. Our Kombucha is naturally carbonated (so no CO2 added), and the level of carbonation will differ from bottle to bottle.
+This way various Kombuchas will have more of the natural carbonation, like our Jun and some other will have less, like our Chaga Kombucha.

-9. Since we do not filter the yeasts from our Kombucha & we let it naturally carbonate in bottles, the alcohol level might be a bit higher than in other commercial Kombucha.
+9. Since we do not filter out the yeasts from our Kombucha and we let it naturally carbonate in bottles, the alcohol level might be a bit higher than in other commercial Kombuchas.